snltd/illumos-telegraf-plugins/README.md

-# Illumos Telegraf Plugins
+# illumos Telegraf Plugins

-This is a collection of Illumos-specific [Telegraf](https://github.com/influxdata/telegraf) input plugins which I wrote because I needed them.
+This is a collection of illumos-specific [Telegraf](https://github.com/influxdata/telegraf) input plugins which I wrote because I needed them.